 Dr. Jolie Weingeroff is a Clinical Psychologist at PVD Psychological Associates in Providence, RI.
-She has advanced training in evidence-based therapies such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for adults, college students, and adolescents.
-Her areas of specialization include anxiety, eating disorders, relationship issues, and student and graduate student mental health.
-She also has extensive experience working with LGBTQIA-identified individuals and their families.
+She has advanced training in evidence-based therapies such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for adolescents and adults of all ages.
+Her areas of specialization include: workaholism, burnout, student mental health, eating disorders, low self esteem, and relationship difficulties.
+She also provides LGBTQIA Affirming Therapy.

 Dr. Weingeroff‘s clients are often high achieving individuals who put a lot of pressure on themselves to perform and subsequently experience anxiety and other difficulties.
 Dr. Weingeroff draws heavily from her intensive training in dialectical behavior therapy (DBT) to teach coping skills to navigate continuous stress, burnout, and workaholism.
 Many of her clients are individuals who find themselves turning to work, achievements, and external validation to regulate their emotions and sense of self-worth.
 Dr. Weingeroff works with her clients to establish more sustainable and effective ways of coping and correcting poor and unstable self-esteem.
 She also works with individuals to increase their ability to regulate their emotions so that they generally feel more stable.
 She ultimately wants her clients to feel prepared and empowered to live authentically and in line with their personal values and goals.